tmux-python/tmuxp/docs/configuration/index.md

 (configuration)=

+(workspace)=

-# Configuration
+# Workspace files

 tmuxp loads your terminal workspace into tmux using workspace files.

-The configuration file can be JSON or YAML.
+The workspace file can be JSON or YAML.
 It's declarative style resembles tmux's object hierarchy: session, window and wanes.

 ## Launching your session